yingmsky/e8vm/readme.md

 The DAG visualization gives the project an auto-generated "Table of Contents", where a reader can read the entire project from left to right in the graph.
 While the code might be still hard to read, I hope that now a reader can provide detailed feedback without the need to dive super deep first.
-For example, to read and provide feedback to the leftmost block in a package, you now do not need to understand the details of any other blocks in the package.
+For example, to read and provide feedback to the left-most block in a package, you now do not need to understand the details of any other blocks in the package, because the left-most block depends on nothing.

 Try read the code [here](http://8k.lonnie.io).